 Figure 5

-Profiling would suggest the target for a Baby retailer would be to primarily target the mums but actual intent-driven research shows the larger market is in friends and surrounding families: grandparents, aunts etc...
+Meta profiling suggests that the target market for a Baby retailer would be mothers, but research shows the larger market is actually among friends and surrounding families, including grandparents, aunts, and others.

-The same misleading attempts in profiling can be found with gamers and the assumption it's mostly made up of young men.
+The same misleading attempts in profiling can be found with gamers, and the assumption that it's mostly made up of young men.

 Google research goes on to say...